shigu87/AROCS-DAM-Pipeline/README.md

 pip install google-cloud-storage
 pip install pandas
 '''
 ### Step 2: Configure Input and Output Paths

 Set up the paths for where your DAM and ARCOS logs are stored and where the processed data will be saved.
 These paths can point to a cloud bucket (e.g., GCS) or an on-premise location.

 ### Step 3: Run the Pipeline

-Execute the Python script with the required parameters, such as date and CAN_ID:
+Execute the Python script with the required parameters, such as `date` and `CAN_ID`:

+---
 python dam_arcos_pipeline.py --date 20240101 --can_id ABC123

-## 5. Detailed Steps of the Pipeline
 ---

 **1. Data Ingestion**
-Load the DAM logs from the input path.
+- Load the DAM logs from the input path.
-Load the ARCOS logs from the input path.
+- Load the ARCOS logs from the input path.
-Validate the data to ensure that the necessary columns (CAN_ID, timestamps, actions) are present.
+- Validate the data to ensure that the necessary columns (CAN_ID, timestamps, actions) are present.

 **2. Data Transformation**
-Convert timestamps in both datasets to a common format for time-based merging.
+- Convert timestamps in both datasets to a common format for time-based merging.
-Filter and normalize relevant columns (e.g., action types, database names).
+- Filter and normalize relevant columns (e.g., action types, database names).
-Standardize CAN_ID formats to ensure uniformity during merging.
+- Standardize CAN_ID formats to ensure uniformity during merging.

 **3. Data Merging**
-Perform a join between DAM and ARCOS logs based on CAN_ID and a defined time window.
+- Perform a join between DAM and ARCOS logs based on CAN_ID and a defined time window.
-Use a time-tolerance window to match logs within a certain range if exact timestamps are not aligned.
+- Use a time-tolerance window to match logs within a certain range if exact timestamps are not aligned.
-If no matching ARCOS logs are found for a given CAN_ID, log this event and skip the processing for that ID:
+- If no matching ARCOS logs are found for a given CAN_ID, log this event and skip the processing for that ID.

+---
 if arcos_df.count() == 0:
     print(f"No ARCOS logs found for CAN_ID: {can_id}.
 Skipping processing.")
     return
+---
 **4. Error Handling and Skipping Missing Data**
-The pipeline logs an error if the DAM or ARCOS logs for a specific date or CAN_ID are missing and proceeds to process the next available data.
+- The pipeline logs an error if the DAM or ARCOS logs for a specific date or CAN_ID are missing and proceeds to process the next available data.
 This ensures the pipeline does not halt due to missing or incomplete data, maintaining data continuity for available logs.

 **5. Archiving Processed Data**
-Write the processed and merged dataset to the specified output location (e.g., cloud storage, a database, or a local file system).
+- Write the processed and merged dataset to the specified output location (e.g., cloud storage, a database, or a local file system).
 Ensure that data is stored in a structured format such as Parquet for efficient querying and further processing.

 ## 6. Challenges Faced
-Handling Missing Data: Missing or incomplete data was a significant challenge.
+- **Handling Missing Data**: Missing or incomplete data was a significant challenge.
 The pipeline was designed to handle these scenarios gracefully by logging the issue and continuing with other available data, ensuring uninterrupted processing.
-Time Discrepancies Between Logs: The timestamps in DAM and ARCOS logs often had slight discrepancies.
+- **Time Discrepancies Between Logs**: The timestamps in DAM and ARCOS logs often had slight discrepancies.
 To mitigate this, a time window was used for merging, allowing logs to be matched within a specified range.
-Scalability and Performance: Given the high volume of log data, performance optimization was necessary.
+- **Scalability and Performance**: Given the high volume of log data, performance optimization was necessary.
 Using Apache Spark allowed for parallel data processing, ensuring scalability and preventing memory issues.

 ## 7. Outcome
 The pipeline achieved its objectives by providing:

-A robust mechanism for processing DAM and ARCOS logs efficiently.
+- A robust mechanism for processing DAM and ARCOS logs efficiently.
-The ability to manage missing data without stopping the entire pipeline.
+- The ability to manage missing data without stopping the entire pipeline.
-A scalable architecture capable of handling large datasets.
+- A scalable architecture capable of handling large datasets.
-Processed data that can be used for analysis, auditing, security monitoring, and compliance reporting.
+- Processed data that can be used for analysis, auditing, security monitoring, and compliance reporting.
----

 ## 8. Real-World Usefulness
 This pipeline is particularly valuable for industries such as: